friederbluemle/livebundle-website/docs/cli-reference.md

 The computer from which the command is run and the client mobile device have to be connected to the same network.
 :::

+`--host`

+Host on which to start the server.
+Defaults to the local network ip address of the machine.

+`--port`

+Port on which to start the server.
+Defaults to `8081`.

+Any other options to supply to the underlying server command can also be specified.
+For example if using default metro server, you can pass command line option such as `--reset-cache` or `--max-workers` or any other ones.

 ## init

 Generates a default starter LiveBundle configuration file _(livebundle.yml)_ in current directory.<br/>